Cavitation means different things to different people. It has been described as:

 - Damaged that can be seen on the pump impeller and volute.

 Just what then is this thing called cavitation?
 Actually it is all of the above.
-In another section of this site I described the several types of cavitation, so in this paper I want to talk about another side of cavitation and try to explain why the above happens.
+In another section of this series I described the several types of cavitation, so in this paper I want to talk about another side of cavitation and try to explain why the above happens.

 Cavitation implies cavities or holes in the fluid we are pumping.
 These holes can also be described as bubbles, so cavitation is really about the formation of bubbles and their collapse.
 Bubbles form when ever liquid boils.
 Be careful not to associate boiling with hot to the touch.
 Liquid oxygen will boil and no one would ever call that hot.